slatedocs/slate/source/includes/_notes.md

 <aside class="notice">
   <h6>Note</h6>
   <p>You cannot update the content of a note that has mentions.
-You also cannot update the content of a note associated with an email.</p>
+You also cannot update the content of a note associated with an email.<br/>You cannot update the type of a note.</p>
 </aside>

 ## Delete a Note